huaminghuangtw/Evergreen-Notes/Permanent-Notes/live-in-the-present.md

 > _“Yesterday is history.
 Tomorrow is a mystery.
 Today is a gift.
 That’s why we call it the present” — Eleanor Roosevelt_

 > _“Yesterday is but today’s memory, tomorrow is today’s dream.” — Kahlil Gibran_

+> _“You pile up enough tomorrows, and you’ll find you are left with nothing but a lot of empty yesterdays.” ― Meredith Willson, The Music Man_

 > _“Forget yesterday - it has already forgotten you.
 Don’t sweat tomorrow - you haven’t even met.
 Instead, open your eyes and your heart to a truly precious gift - today.” — Steve Maraboli_